ecbc0/note-math/item.en/integral.en.typ

   Although conceptually it converges to the empty set ]
-#tag("integrable-exist-subnet-almost-everywhere-pointwise-convergence")
+#tag("integrable-exist-subnet-almost-everywhere-pointwise-convergence") (@ref-5, p.129--130)
 #indent[
   But for all $L^1,L^2$ integral distances, there exists a subnet in the Cauchy net that converges almost everywhere pointwise to the target integrable function.
-This comes from the fact that there exists a set $A$ with arbitrarily small measure such that it converges absolutely and uniformly on $A^∁$. cf. p.129--130 of @ref-5
+This comes from the fact that there exists a set $A$ with arbitrarily small measure such that it converges absolutely and uniformly on $A^∁$
 ]
 The measurable set defined by $𝟙_A in $L^1,L^2$$ is a Lebesgue measurable set, which may be disconnected